emw8105/gemini-showcase/README.md

 ## Overview

 This application analyzes video content in real-time and generates adaptive music that responds to visual changes.
-It features:
+It's the **world's first live video-to-music generator** that works with YouTube videos, livestreams, and uploaded files—creating custom soundtracks as content unfolds in real time.

+### What Makes This Special?

+**Livestream Support**: Unlike traditional music generation that works in post-production with unlimited time, this system generates music for **never-before-seen content** as it happens live.
+Whether it's a Twitch stream, YouTube premiere, or live event, the AI composes original music in real-time, adapting to visual changes as they occur.

+**User-Guided Composition**: Viewers can shape the music with natural language prompts like "Add a violin," "Make it sound like Hans Zimmer," or "Switch to EDM."
+These preferences persist across the entire session, creating a personalized soundtrack experience.

+### Key Features

 - **Sub-2-second cold start** using pre-warmed Lyria connections
+- **Livestream support** for real-time music generation on never-before-seen content
 - **Real-time synchronization** between video playback and music generation
-- **Video scrubbing support** for seamless seeking
+- **Video scrubbing support** for seamless seeking on recorded content
 - **Adaptive composition** that evolves with visual content
-- **User prompt persistence** across all music updates
+- **Natural language control** with persistent user prompts
+- **Infinite streaming** via WebSocket-based Lyria RealTime connection

 ## Quick Start